 Common alloys are beryllium-copper, which is easy to weld and machine, and is also resistant to wear and tear, and brass (when zinc is added to copper).
 Brass is resistant to corrosion due to the zinc addition, an element with many different applications that is often used to galvanise steel in a variety of fields.
 In regard to resistance to corrosion, copper also reacts with oxygen to form a layer of copper oxide that protects metal from corrosion.

 The main applications of copper are electrical, but the metal and its alloys are also found in roofing, industrial machinery, musical instruments and even in agriculture.
 In regard to springs made from copper and/or other alloying elements, they are common in electronics as well, but can also be found in valves, engines and tools.
+Copper’s ability to be endlessly recycled without losing its properties makes it a standout choice for manufacturers looking to meet both performance and environmental targets.

 Nickel